microsoft/cloud-advocate-workshops/IaaS-VM-Administration/Lab-Instructions-Section-4.md

 In this exercise you will configure BitLocker Encryption for the Windows Server IaaS VM and DMCrypt for the Linux VM.
 To complete this exercise, perform the following steps:

+4.1 You can see a quick audio free video showing the lab steps here: [Exercise 4.1 Demo Video](https://youtu.be/F6lG_-qIZx4)

 1. From the Azure Portal, open Cloud Shell
 2. Run the following command to list the keyvault name